Tech companies race to extract employees from Russia

 How many Russians have fled their country is unknown.
 Russia does not require its citizens to have government permission to exit the country, and the United Nations is not tracking the total.

 But anecdotal evidence suggests the number is at least in the tens of thousands, amid reports of burgeoning Russian-speaking emigre communities arising in Dubai, Istanbul and other places where air service from Russia still exists.
-More than 20,000 Russians have entered Georgia alone in recent days, the country’s economic minister said Monday.
+More than 20,000 Russians have entered Georgia in recent days, the country’s economic minister said Monday.

 Konstantin Sonin, a political economist at the University of Chicago’s School of Public Policy, estimated the overall Russian exodus at 200,000 in 10 days.